Marcos-cat/school_projects/English/EssayTemplate.md

 ## Context/Evidence

 Take the example of a simple sum function.
-In a language like python you might solve the problem via importing a library like `numpy`, and using its built-in sum function.
+In a language like Python you might solve the problem via importing a library like `numpy`, and using its built-in sum function.
 The code to do that might look something like this:

 ```python
 import numpy as np